UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - In UCLA's nine games this season, it has five wins against the spread.

-- When UCLA puts up more than 25.7 points, it is 4-2 against the spread and 4-2 overall.
+- UCLA is 4-2 against the spread and 4-2 overall this season when the team notches more than 25.7 points.

 - UCLA is 4-2 against the spread and 4-2 overall when the team churns out more than 408.8 yards.

-- This year, the Bruins have turned the ball over nine times, two more than the Buffaloes' takeaways (7).
+- The Bruins have turned the ball over nine times this season, two more turnovers than the Buffaloes have forced (7).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.